hatfieldlibrary/alto_to_saf/README.md

 The input to this program is a directory of subdirectories that contain ALTO files and corresponding images.
-It produces two output directories, one for METS/ALTO and image files and a second for Simple Archive Format directories that are used for DSpace import.
-The SAF files are written to a zip archive.
+It produces two output directories: one that contains a newly minted METS file along with the original image files (optionally renamed) and the ALTO files, and a second directory for Simple Archive Format subdirectories.
+The
+SAF directories are written to a zip archive for easy DSpace import.

 ```Convert METS/ALTO data to Simple Archive Format for DSpace import.